jitsi/handbook/docs/devops-guide/opensuse.md

     * Edit the property `org.jitsi.videobridge.xmpp.user.xmppserver1.DOMAIN` and set it to `auth.<FQDN>`.
     * Edit the property `org.jitsi.videobridge.xmpp.user.xmppserver1.PASSWORD` and set it to the password of your prosody user focus.
     * Edit the property `org.jitsi.videobridge.xmpp.user.xmppserver1.MUC_JIDS` to `JvbBrewery@internal.auth.<FQDN>`.
-    * Edit the property `org.jitsi.videobridge.xmpp.user.xmppserver1.MUC` and set it to the same as above property.
+    * Edit the property `org.jitsi.videobridge.xmpp.user.xmppserver1.MUC` and set it to the same as the property above.
-    * Depending on your cert setup set `org.jitsi.videobridge.xmpp.user.xmppserver1.DISABLE_CERTIFICATE_VERIFICATION` to `true` or `false`.
+    * Depending on your cert setup, set `org.jitsi.videobridge.xmpp.user.xmppserver1.DISABLE_CERTIFICATE_VERIFICATION` to `true` or `false`.

 ### Jitsi-Jicofo

-* Got to the folder `/etc/jitsi/jicofo`
+* Got to the directory `/etc/jitsi/jicofo`
 * Edit the file `jitsi-jicofo.conf`
     * Set the property `JICOFO_HOSTNAME` to `<FQDN>`.
     * Set the property `JICOFO_SECRET` to the password the Prosody user got in above setup.